 Childhood and Lifelong Friends

-Friends from childhood or long-term connections share a history of experiences that strengthens familiarity, trust, and understanding.
-Growing together through milestones, challenges, and achievements creates lasting loyalty and shared identity, reinforcing emotional security, perspective, and a sense of belonging that spans years or decades.
+Growing together through milestones, challenges, and achievements creates lasting loyalty, a shared identity, and emotional security that spans years or even decades.

 Online or Virtual Friends